 - 1. Optimistic phase: In this first phase, tables that are unlikely to be modified during the backup process (referred to as the "inactive tables" below, identified by the user with the optimistic-time option or, by exclusion, with the optimistic-busy-tables option) are backed up without locking the MySQL instance.
 And because those tables are not expected to be changed before the backup is finished, redo logs, undo logs, and system table spaces are not backed up by mysqlbackup in this phase. - 2.
-Normal phase: In this second phase, tables that are not backed up in the first phase (referred to as the "busy tables" below) are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then the other relevant files and copied or processed with the MySQL instance locked.
-Also, if it turns out that some of the inactive tables have actually been modified after they were backed up in the optimistic phase, they are copied again in the normal phase.
-The redo logs, undo logs, and the system table space are also backed up in this phase.
+Normal phase: In this second phase, tables that are not backed up in the first phase (referred to as the "busy tables" below) are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then other relevant files and copied or processed with the MySQL instance locked.
+The redo logs, undo logs, and the system tablespace are also backed up in this phase.

 An optimistic backup occurs whenever the optimistic-time or optimistic-busy-tables option is used.
-For how to use the options, see detailed descriptions for them in Section 5.1.11, "Performance / Scalability / Capacity Options".
-If, as expected, the inactive tables identified by the options are not changed a lot during the backup, the overall backup time (time for the backup operation plus time for the applylog operation) can be reduced significantly comparing with an ordinary backup because the apply-log operation will be much faster.
-However, if it turns out that the inactive tables identified are modified a lot during the backup process, benefits of performing an optimistic back up will become limited and, in the worst case, an optimistic backup might actually take longer to perform and, for a single-file backup, the size of the backup will be larger when comparing with an ordinary backup.
+For how to use the options, see detailed descriptions for them in Section 14.10, "Performance / Scalability / Capacity Options".
+If, as expected, the list of inactive tables identified by the optimistic options do not change during the backup (or, even if it changes by a small percentage), most users will find that the overall backup time is reduced significantly compared to an ordinary backup, as the size of the redo log data to be backed up will be far smaller.
+Additionally, restore time for the backup will also be reduced, as the apply-log operation will be much faster because of the smaller redo log.
+However, if it turns out that the list of inactive tables identified changed by a significant portion during the backup process, benefits of performing an optimistic back up will become limited and, in the worst case, an optimistic backup might actually take longer to perform and, for a single-file backup, the size of the backup will be larger when comparing with an ordinary backup.
 Therefore, users should be careful in identifying which tables are "inactive" and which are "busy" when trying to perform an optimistic backup.